This blog is sponsored by Rise Brewing! Get 10% off their organic, nitro cold brew coffee and lattes with code MYSWIMPRO >

 - Sleep Disruption: Intense workouts shortly before bed can make it hard to fall asleep.
 Try to finish your workout at least 1-2 hours before bed.

 Ultimately, you need to choose a time to swim that works with your schedule, and stick to it!
 For help structuring your swim training, download the MySwimPro app!
-Get your free 30-day trial of ELITE COACH to unlock unlimited access to the app, plus 1-on-1 phone coaching sessions!
+Click here to start your Personal Training Plan with a MySwimPro ELITE Membership.

 When do you prefer to swim?
 We’d love to hear about your experiences in the comments.
 Get 10% off your order of RISE Brewing cold brew coffee with code MYSWIMPRO >